 Digital commerce is in the midst of (yet another) revolution and things are moving faster than ever.

+The COVID-19 global pandemic has pushed digital commerce front and center for both B2B and B2C buyers.
 While all this excitement means new possibilities, it also comes with the challenge of figuring out just how to proceed.

 Customer expectations can shift in an instant and businesses’ ability to adapt to market trends will determine their level of success.

-What is Digital Commerce?
+What Is Digital Commerce?

-Some examples of digital commerce includes
+Some examples of digital commerce include:

-- the marketing activities that support these transactions, including people, processes and technologies to execute the offering of development content,
+- the marketing activities that support these transactions, including people, processes, and technologies to execute the offering of development content

-- customer acquisition and retention,
+- customer acquisition and retention

-- customer experience at all touchpoints throughout the customer buying journey.
+- customer experience at all touchpoints throughout the customer buying journey

 There was a time when digital commerce meant static storefronts and shopping carts.
 Today, digital commerce spans an integrated set of personalized digital experiences, from customer acquisition through retention, which are often owned and managed by marketing.